 Let’s return to our example.
 If the parent feels they are on the edge of an outburst, they should consider leaving the room for a short period.
 They might immediately pick up overturned containers, but leave the rest of the mess for a few minutes while they cool down.
 This doesn’t have to take long; they might listen to a song in the car, take a quick walk around the block, or even go to another room and breathe deeply.
 This anger management technique will restrain the initial outburst.

-Consider some of these distractions when you need to control your anger:
+Consider some of these anger reduction techniques when you need to control your anger:

 - Listen to music: If you’re stuck in traffic, turn up the radio or play a song you haven’t heard in a while.
 Focus just on the lyrics and the tune.